 The first wake-up call in relation to mines came to the FST a fortnight after we had arrived.
 On the 15th of April Khamsin Salim stepped on an anti-personnel mine which blew his left lower leg to pieces and peppered his right leg with debris of one sort or another.
 It was not the type of injury that we were familiar with at BMH Rinteln or the military hospital at Tidworth.

 Mines are mentioned in “Where Soldiers Fear to Tread”, In the Service of the Sultan”, Dangerous Frontiers” and in many other books about the war in Dhofar.
 It is clear that both sides used mines extensively which were sourced from captured stock from Aden and from newly manufactured mines from the soviet bloc countries who were supporting the dissidents.
+Locally manufactured mines both anti-personnel and anti-camel mines were found.
 The dissidents would also “lift” mines laid by the government side and set them against the Sultan’s side.
-Mines were laid in association with the Hornbeam line as well as in other places either as a defensive measure or to interdict known dissident routes.
+No IEDs were laid and although telegraph wires were cut no wire was taken that could be taken to a vantage point for detonation..
+No anti-lift devices, by late 1971, had been found although some mines had pockets to fit them in.
+The R.E. laid mines in association with the Hornbeam line as well as in other places either as a defensive measure or to interdict known dissident routes.

 The MOD sent a representative from the RARDE to Oman in 1971 to assess the threat.
 His report is included below.